daarnolducsd/ep5book/docs/06-week6.md

 Let's discuss these 4 windows in turn.
 In the top left is the Editor Window.
 This is where you will write an R script that holds all of your code.
 You may not see this window initially if you have not yet opened an R script (which is the equivalent to a do-file in Stata).
 To open up a new R script you can go to ``File > New File > R Script``.

-Below the Editor Window is the the Console.
+Below the Editor Window is the Console.
 This is where all your code will be executed and run.
 For example, if you write code to take the average of a variable in the Editor Window, when you execute that code, the result will be displayed in the Console.

-In the top right we have the Environment, which is going to store objects, variables, and datasets.
+In the top right, we have the Environment, which is going to store objects, variables, and datasets.
 We will get more into what an object is further into the chapter.

 Lastly, the bottom right window has a host of tabs that will be helpful.
 One that we will use frequently is the Plots tab.
-This is where figures that we create in R will be displayed.
+This is where the figures that we create in R will be displayed.
 Another important tab is the Packages tab.
-Further in this chapter we will discuss the importance of packages in R. Lastly, we will also use the Help tab frequently.
-In this tab you can search for documentation on how to use certain functions in R. This is similar to help files that we often used in the Stata chapters.
+Further in this chapter, we will discuss the importance of packages in R. Lastly, we will also use the Help tab frequently.
+In this tab, you can search for documentation on how to use certain functions in R. This is similar to the help files that we often used in the Stata chapters.

 So now that we understand the different components of the interface, we are going to get started with coding in R. The first thing to do is open a new R script.
 As discussed above, to do this, you can navigate to ``File > New File > R Script``.